 It is not surprising that the concertos are dazzling and delightful; what is surprising, considering the era, is the quasi-romantic emotional power of the inner movements, especially of “Winter.”

 Glazunov was, musically, a classicist and an arch-conservative; he did not have the capacity that his mentor Rimsky-Korsakov had to appreciate the merits of valid innovations and new ideas.
 The Seasons, his best-known work today, was premiered in 1901, with choreography by Marius Petipas, who commissioned the work.
 While not entirely free of academicism the ballet is exquisite and flows easily into the consciousness.
 If any music can be said to have achieved perfection, this is it.

-Tickets to this concert are $29 to $133, with special rates for seniors, students and groups.
-Discounted student tickets are available for $10 with valid student ID.
-Single tickets can be purchased from the Granada box office at 805.899.2222 or online by clicking here.
+Tickets to the symphony range from $35 to $100 and can be purchased from the Granada box office at 805.899.2222 or online by clicking here.

 — Gerald Carpenter covers the arts as a Noozhawk contributing writer.
 He can be reached at email@example.com.
 The opinions expressed are his own.